-COM 429 Semiotics and Visual Communication (3) once a year
+COM 429 Semiotics and Visual Communication (3)

 Semiotic analysis of mediated forms of communication, including film, television, and photography.
 Includes the political and aesthetic dimensions of images.
 Prerequisite: COM 309 or instructor approval.

 COM 430 Leadership in Group Communication (3) fall only